sinacek/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

 ---- | ---- | -----------
 `input` | `otelcol.Consumer` | A value that other components can use to send telemetry data to.

-`input` accepts `otelcol.Consumer` data for telemetry signals of these types:
+`input` accepts `otelcol.Consumer` OTLP-formatted data for telemetry signals of these types:
 * logs
 * traces